michal-maruska/mod-language-subdomain/readme.md

 # module to simulate user's preference for language (by VHOST)

-Image you have have  it.host.com and ru.host.com and want to serve content in italian on the former, and russion on the latter.
+Imagine you have have "it.host.com" and "ru.host.com" and want to serve content in italian on the former, and russion on the latter.

 ## Activation:
 ```